+The community was established in 1990 and is home to over 700 year-round and seasonal employees of Broetje Orchards.
 Programs and activities are designed to nurture leadership development, spiritual well being, and service to the common good.
-In every aspect of life, residents are encouraged to find their voice, build connections, and share their gifts and dreams with others.
+In every aspect of life, residents are encouraged to find their voice, build connections, and share their gifts and dreams with one another.

 Trauma Informed, Compassionate Care